 This is especially true if you have been diagnosed with both substances abuse as well as another co-occurring mental health or medical disorders.
 Although these disorders tend to occur at the same time in many cases, it is possible to overcome them.
 To be able to do so, you will have to go through a highly integrated dual diagnosis treatment program.

-Permian Basin Community Centers for MH/MR is a facility in Van Horn, TX providing services in and around Culberson County.
+Permian Basin Community Centers for MH/MR is a rehab center providing services in and around Culberson County.

 They provide a wide range of services, settings and treatment approaches such as:Psychotropic Medication, Community Mental Health Center, Behavior Modification.